Analyzing a SPM Framework (iOS)

 build_type: release

-artifact_path: ./build/${{ env.PRODUCT_NAME }}.xcframework.zip
+artifact_path: ./${{ env.PRODUCT_NAME }}.xcframework.zip

 emerge_api_key: ${{ secrets.EMERGE_API_KEY }}

-2. Obtain your Emerge Tools API key.
+MY_PRODUCT_NAMEin the workflow with the actual name of your package. - Obtain your Emerge Tools API key.
 Follow the instructions in Uploading Basics to get your API key.

-3. Set the EMERGE_API_KEY as a secret in your GitHub repository settings.
+EMERGE_API_KEYas a secret in your GitHub repository settings.

 Now, whenever a new commit is pushed to the main branch, the workflow will automatically build and upload the new framework version to Emerge Tools.